fakocher/simple-chat/README.md

 - `message <message>`: send a message to the current chat session
 - `quitsession`: quit the current chat session
 - `disconnect`: to leave the chat group

+## Known issues

+- Cross-network usage not tested, only `localhost`
+- The program should stop main input stream scanner when asking if user accepts session
+- The user can start a session with hers/himself
+- Can't make the `.jar` artifacts work, must run classes
+- Error messages to be improved